 Entrance scholarship granted based on students’ MBBS I-II academic performances*

-*Students enrolled in the programme will be considered directly by the Board of Studies for these entrance scholarships.
+*Students enrolled in the programme will be considered directly by the Advisory Group for these entrance scholarships.
 No application is needed.

 Scholarship granted based on students’ research progress in MRes[Med]#

-#Applications will be invited at the end of semester 1.
+#Applications will be invited before the end of the MRes[Med] study.

 Other enrichment year awards